Report a scam

 - I have shared Amazon account information

-- I have shared Banking information
+- I have shared banking information

 - I have given remote access to my computer/devices